This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Couch Sliding Bed

 Couch by day, bed by night!
 This is another super creative van bed idea by @thevanmart that helps save a lot of space.
-The alternating planks allow for the front of the couch to slide out to extend into a bed!
+The alternating slats or planks allow for the front of the couch to slide out to extend into a bed!

 PROS: